 My son attended this school last year and the year prior and is currently at the 2-5 building.
 The experience that we had far exceeded my expectations.
 I was at the school once weekly and I was always impressed at how respectful the teachers were to the students and vice versa.
 Not only does this school exceed academically but they place a lot of emphasis on social skills respect managing emotions cultural and religious differences and tolerance of others.
 My son never complained about going to school.
 He loved every day and his teachers both years were wonderful.
 I noticed that there were a few comments regarding too much parent involvement.
 I don't get that.
 Many schools would give anything to get the parents more involved.
 Regarding the teachers' inexperience mentioned by another reviewer.
 Most of the teachers are young but seriously?!
 They ALL have bachelors degrees and 68% have a masters degree or higher.
 Judging teaching ability by age is prejudiced and inaccurate.
 I wish more people would spend some actual time in their child's school before they start finding things to criticize.

 K-1 Elementary School is a public elementary school in Columbus.
-The principal of K-1 Elementary School is Ms. Susann E. Wittig, who can be contacted at email@example.com.
-620 students go to K-1 Elementary School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
-4% of the 620 students here are classified as "economically disadvantaged", and 8% have subsidized lunches.
+The principal of K-1 Elementary School is Ms. Susann E. Wittig, whose e-mail is firstname.lastname@example.org.
+620 students go to K-1 Elementary School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Multiracial.
+4% of the 620 students here are classified as "economically disadvantaged", and 8% are paying reduced lunch prices.
 The student to teacher ratio at K-1 Elementary School is 26:1.
-Imagine Akron Academy is one of the nearest elementary schools.
+Imagine On Superior is one of the nearest elementary schools.

 - Ceramics sculpture